amiralles/contest/README.md

 _ cant_access_members_on_null_pointers = assert => {
     object obj = null;

-    // you can go this way
+    // You can go this way
     Expect(() => obj.ToString()).ToThrow<NullReferenceException>();

     // or this way